reach-sh/reach-lang/docs/src/tut/mkt/index.md

 # {#tut-mkt} Market Place

 ## {#tut-mkt-introduction} Introduction
-This tutorial is a walk-through on creating a safe application that ensures trust in transacting businesses between individuals.
+This tutorial teaches step by step, how to create a safe application that ensures trust in transacting businesses between two `{!rsh} Participant`s, `Seller` and `Buyer`.

-For the purpose of this tutorial, `seller` and a `buyer` will be the `{!rsh} Participant`s.
-And [Reach](https://reach.sh/) is the programming to be employed.

 :::note
 A `{!rsh} Participant` in this context refers to anyone partaking in a particular transaction.
 :::

+For the purpose of this tutorial, [Reach](https://reach.sh/) is the programming to be employed.

 The following image is a pictorial description of how the application will work at the end of this tutorial.

 > **Insert Image Describing the flow of transactions**

 This tutorial begins from building a basic DApp and moves to a more advanced one.
+By the end, you will have learnt:

+1. How Reach command-line DApp works
-By the end, you will have learnt about the Reach standard library, `{!rsh} Participant`, Reach `{!rsh} type`s, variable declaration and definition, steps and so on.
+2. About the Reach standard library.
+3. Concepts such as `{!rsh} Participant`, Reach `{!rsh} type`s, variable declaration and definition, steps.
+4. How a Reach Web App works.

 ## {#tut-mkt-prerequisite} Prerequisite
-To make it easy for you to follow through, it is expected that you have installed Reach.
-If you need help, use the [Quick Start Guide](https://docs.reach.sh/quickstart/#quickstart).
+It is assumed that you have installed Reach.
+If you need help installing Reach, refer to the [Quick Start Guide](https://docs.reach.sh/quickstart/#quickstart).

-This tutorial builds on the [Wisdom For Sale]() tutorial.
-It is assumed that you have completed Wisdom for Sale.

 ## {#tut-mkt-starter} Starter Code
 In this section, the boiler plate for the project will be created.